 Energy issues are expected to top the agenda at an EU-Russian summit in Stockholm on Wednesday as Europe seeks to avoid the interruptions in the supply of Russian natural gas that it saw last winter.

-European and Russian leaders meet in Stockholm Wednesday for talks expected to focus on energy security as winter sets in across the continent and Europe seeks to avoid the interruptions in the supply of Russian natural gas that it saw last winter.
+European and Russian leaders meet in Stockholm on Wednesday for talks expected to focus on energy security as winter sets in across the continent and Europe seeks to avoid interruptions in the supply of Russian natural gas that it saw last winter.

-A spat between Moscow and Kiev last winter over energy payments – and accusations that Ukraine was siphoning off gas – led Moscow to halt transit, leaving parts of Europe without their Russian energy quotas for more than two weeks in January.
+A spat between Moscow and Kiev last year over energy payments – and accusations that Ukraine was siphoning off gas – led Moscow to halt transit, leaving parts of Europe without their Russian energy quotas for more than two weeks in January.
 One-fourth of the gas consumed by the European Union comes from Russia, 80 percent of it via pipelines through Ukraine.

 Russia and the EU took steps toward ensuring steady energy flows on Monday by signing an agreement to notify each other of any potential disruptions to oil, gas or electricity supplies.